Tech-at-DU/React-Fundamentals-tutorial/P01-Build-A-Header-Component/content.md

 The Create React App Webpack Build system will import styles and include them in a Component when you import a `.css` file into that component.

 This system is good because it allows you to associate styles with components.
-Rather than throwing all of your styles into single style sheet.
+Rather than throwing all of your styles into a single style sheet.

 > [action]
 >